JamesFHeath/jamesfheathblog_code/Scripts/python_basics_classes.md

 # Private Fields
 Java and other languages have private fields and methods that can only be accessed from inside the class.
-Python on the other hand has no restrictions on access.
+Python, on the other hand, has no restrictions on access.
 If you don't want a client using a field or method you should prefix its name with an underscore.
 This isn't enforced by the language, but is a convention that most Python programmers understand.
 Here we can create a class that has an attribute underscore x, enforced by convention.